MasterBin-IIAU/Unicorn/README.md

 - Unicorn achieves strong performance in **eight tracking benchmarks**.

 ## Introduction
-- The object tracking field mainly consists of four sub-tasks: Single Object Tracking (SOT), Multiple Object Tracking (MOT), Video Object Segmentation (VOS), and Multi-Object Tracking and Segmentation (MOTS).
-Most previous approaches are developed for only one of or part of the sub-tasks.
+- The object tracking field mainly consists of four sub-tasks: <br/>
+  &nbsp;&nbsp; 1.
+Single Object Tracking (SOT) <br/>
+  &nbsp;&nbsp; 2.
+Multiple Object Tracking (MOT) <br/>
+  &nbsp;&nbsp; 3.
+Video Object Segmentation (VOS) <br/>
+  &nbsp;&nbsp; 4.
+Multi-Object Tracking and Segmentation (MOTS) <br/>
+(Most previous approaches are developed for only one of or part of the sub-tasks)

 - For the first time, Unicorn accomplishes the great unification of the network architecture and the learning paradigm for **four tracking tasks**.
-Besides, Unicorn puts forwards new state-of-the-art performance on many challenging tracking benchmarks **using the same model parameters**.
+Unicorn also incorporates state-of-the-art performance enhancements on many challenging tracking benchmarks **using the same model parameters**.

 This repository supports the following tasks: